AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 </tbody>
 </table>

+**Known limitations**

+* An issue with the ACS Connector prevents you from loading a recipient list when using a read list workflow activity using computed list names.
+(NEO-37175)
+* After upgrading to 21.1.3, an issue occurs when using the email delivery workflow activity with external delivery mode, which could lead to deliveries failing.
+(NEO-37435)

 **Security enhancements**

 * Access to the **xtk:session#GetCnxInfo** API method returning the full database connection details is now restricted to admin users only.
 (NEO-27779)